-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
+key Recommended A Objective Action Item Suggested Progress Comments - key completion activities/accomplishments since timeframe last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
 Address any stock-outs of essential RMNCAH commodities Q4 2020 Overall, RMNCAH services have been maintained, despite the COVID-19 pandemic.
 National lockdown measures initially caused disruptions, but services resumed.
 Precautions put in place to protect health workers and patients include physical distancing; Mandatory mask usage (and masks available at hand washing locations) and to reduce the risk of exposure, the health sector has used appointment scheduling (since April 2020) and reduced medication dispensing to quarterly (as opposed to monthly) where possible.
 Family planning services continued, but with modifications, including prioritisation of long-term family planning methods to reduce patient turnover.
 Child health services have continued without significant changes.
 The public remains afraid, which is reflected in a decline in health seeking but there is an active communications campaign ongoing to correct this.
 Specific messages have been developed and distributed through radio and TV.
 Telemedicine and other digital platforms have also been used to offer services without having to leave home.
 There are no identified stockouts of life-saving commodities at this time.
 Current stock levels are forecast to be sufficient for the remainder of the year.
-There was an increase in the quantity of commodities that are considered "normal" to account for the risk of supply disruptions due to global trade or factories shutting down because of the pandemic
+There was an increase in the quantity of commodities that are considered "normal" to account for the risk of supply disruptions due to global trade or factories shutting down because of NTDs Given the high coverage of Preventive Chemotherapy (PC) for schistosomiasis and trachoma, work to increase the preventive chemotherapy coverage for soil- transmitted helminthiasis and for lymphatic filariasis and reach WHO targets.
+Q4 2021 the pandemic In 2020, the country managed to organize the MDAs targeting Schistosomiasis and Soil Transmitted Helminths but didn't manage to organize MDA for trachoma due to COVID-19 pandemic.
+The country is working to plan the postponed activities including MDA for trachoma